 Usually to evaluate the performance of a localization system, there exist two principal parameters, namely: accuracy and precision.
 The first one refers to the difference between the real and estimated positions; it is usually the error between the two positions in meters or in centimetres.
 The second parameter is the percentage of time at which the given accuracy is respected.
-In order to evaluate our system with respect to both parameters, we will present the $CDF^{6}$ functions of the error, this error being the difference between the real and estimated coordinates of the locations.
+In order to evaluate our system with respect to both parameters, we will present the CDF functions of the error, this error being the difference between the real and estimated coordinates of the locations.
 In this way, the graph plots will present different accuracies with their relative precisions.
 On the other hand, with the aim of further portraying the use of neural networks, their susceptibility to the different localization scenarios, and the importance of the training algorithms of choice, for each set of results we will indicate the neural network architecture including the number of layers and the elements per layer.
 Then, we will indicate the training algorithm that provided the network with the best outcome.
 It should be reminded that an additional comparison of RBF and MLP potentials for our system is included.

 GRNN (RBF) are used in general to approximate functions.
 They are easier to construct and easier to train than the MLPs.
 In fact, their architecture consists of one hidden layer, with radial activation functions.
 This layer has as many elements as the number of inputs, and thus it will have the same number of elements for our different scenarios.
 GRNN also has an output layer with linear activation functions.
 This layer also has as many elements as the inputs.
-So in general this architecture for the GRNN networks is the same in all the analysis.
+So in general, this architecture for the GRNN networks is the same in all the analysis.

 Normally two sets of results can be analyzed, the error for the training data set and the one for the testing data set.
 The first set is seen by the network during the learning process while the second is only used for testing.
-Nevertheless, the later set reflects the real-time behaviour of the network and will therefore be analyzed.

-a.
-First scenario (LOS)
+A. First Scenario (LOS)

 In the case of LOS campaign, the adopted MLP had 2 hidden layers with respectively '8' and '12' elements.
 The learning algorithm was based on Bayesian regularization which is normally known for its high generalization capabilities.
-The following figures give the CDF for both 'x' and 'y' coordinates for the testing values.
+The following figures give the CDF for both 'x' and 'y' coordinates for the training and testing values.